Heat advisory, excessive heat watch issued for parts of Mass. as temps reach into 90s over next several days

 BOSTON (WHDH) - The heat and humidity is expected to ramp up over the next several days in Massachusetts.

-Temperatures are projected to reach into the low to mid-90s Wednesday through Saturday, which would signify the state’s third heat wave of the year.
+Temperatures are projected to reach into the low to high 90s Wednesday through Saturday, which would clinch the state’s third heat wave of the year.

 A heat advisory is slated to go into effect from 11 a.m. to 8 p.m.
 Wednesday for all of the Bay State, excluding the Cape and the Islands.